|

 Agapanthus inapertus ssp. pendulus 'Graskop' (Grassland Agapanthus) - A striking deciduous perennial with neat clumps of strap shaped light green leaves to 2 feet tall.
 In July and August expect the flowering stems to rise another foot above the foliage and bear incredibly dark nearly black buds, which are held upright but bend over to be pendulous when the pedicels elongate and the dark violet purple flowers open.
 Plant in full sun in a well-drained soil and give regular late spring and summer irrigation.
 Useful in mass plantings, smaller groups or specimen plantings or as a potted plant.
 This plant is winter deciduous (starts going down in mid-fall) but tolerates winter rain while dormant and can withstand colder temperatures than the evergreen Agapanthus though a good mulching is recommended for temperatures below 15 F. This plant is a naturally occurring form of Agapanthus inapertus from the summer rainfall area of Mpumalanga near the town of Graskop in the northeast Transvaal where is grows as a grassland component.
 The name Graskop comes from the vast area of grassland (grassveld) so named for the lack of trees in the area.
 This plant was originally introduced in 1987 by the South African National Botanic Garden at Kirstenbosch.

-This information about Agapanthus inapertus ssp. pendulus 'Graskop' displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Agapanthus inapertus ssp. pendulus 'Graskop' displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant. |

 |